IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2021-04-30-april-review.markdown

 ## Non-habit targets

 - Complete Designing Data-Intensive Applications (DDIA) by 03/10.
 Mid-chapter 7 as of 03/01.
+[To be updated]
 - Complete Martin Kleppmann's lecture studies.
 - Complete FreeCodeCamp's courses on APIs & microservices.
 - Write 3 blog articles (can be private).